Fantagraphics: New challenges

 In 2006, Fantagraphics opened its own retail store, Fantagraphics Bookstore & Gallery, in Seattle's Georgetown neighborhood.

-In early 2012, Michael Catron returned to Fantagraphics as editor with the company he had co-founded 36 years earlier.
+In 2009 Jacq Cohen started as the publicist for Fantagraphics.

 Co-publisher Kim Thompson left Fantagraphics due to illness in March 2013, and died of lung cancer a few months later.
 His absence left the company without a number of titles it had been counting on for the summer and fall of 2013; and, in November, Fantagraphics started a Kickstarter campaign to raise $150,000, which it surpassed in four days.

-In August 2020 the company rebranded, from Fantagraphics Books to just Fantagraphics, to reflect its status as a digital publisher also.
+In August 2020 the company rebranded, from Fantagraphics Books to just Fantagraphics.
 At the same time it introduced a more compact logo featuring a stylized ink pen nib and a torch.

+In 2023, Fantagraphics began reprinting comics from Atlas Comics under license from Marvel Comics.
+To date, they have released eight volumes devoted to series and three devoted to creators.
+In April 2025 they began a series of hardcovers called "Lost Marvels."
+The first volume, released in April, collects Tower of Shadows.
+The second, scheduled for August, focuses on Howard Chaykin and includes Dominic Fortune, Monark Starstalker, and Phantom Eagle.
+The third, scheduled for November, reprints Savage Tales (vol. 2).

 Imprints

-Ignatz series
+Ignatz Series

-The Ignatz series is an international comic imprint.
+The Ignatz Series is an international comic imprint.
 It is published by Fantagraphics (U.S.), Avant Verlag (Germany), Vertige Graphic (France), Oog & Blik (Holland), Coconino Press (Italy), and Sinsentido (Spain).
 It is named for Ignatz Mouse, a character in the comic strip Krazy Kat.

-The books in the Ignatz series are designed midway between standard North American comic book pamphlet-size and graphic novel-size.
+The books in the Ignatz Series are designed midway between standard North American comic book pamphlet-size and graphic novel-size.
 Each title is 32 pages, two-color, saddle stitched, 81/2″ × 11″, with jacket, priced at $7.95.

 The Ignatz collection is edited and produced by Italian artist Igort.
 Fantagraphics editor Kim Thompson frequently provided translations.